 What Makes this Cornbread so Moist?

-This homemade cornbread is super moist thanks mostly to the sour cream, cream corn, and oil.
-It’s rich and flavorful thanks to the cheese and jalapenos.
+This Jalapeno Cornbread is super moist thanks to the creamed corn, sour cream, and oil.
+It's rich and flavorful thanks to the cheese and jalapenos.
 This recipe uses cornmeal mix (not jiffy mix) which means the baking powder and salt are already included in the mix.

 please scroll down to the printable recipe card for detailed ingredients and helpful info